marten-seemann/draft-seemann-tsvwg-udp-fragmentation/draft-seemann-tsvwg-udp-fragmentation.md

 does not.

 When the kernel processes an ICMP "Fragmentation Needed" message, it will prevent the transmission of larger datagrams.
-Consequently, IP_PMTUDISC_DO makes applications vulnerable to the UDP equivalent of the Blind Performance-Degrading ICMP attack described in {{Section 7 of !RFC5927}}.
-This vulnerability does not exist when using IP_PMTUDISC_PROBE and IPV6_PMTUDISC_PROBE.
+Applications that wish to only respond to fully encrypted end-to-end signals (for example QUIC ({{RFC9000}})) might therefore wish to use IP_PMTUDISC_PROBE and IPV6_PMTUDISC_PROBE.

 For dual-stack sockets, both IPv4 and IPv6 socket options can be set independently.